soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ## What to expect

 - **Coming soon!** The new Microsoft 365 security center and the new Microsoft 365 compliance center are rolling out beginning in early Febuary 2019 and through March 2019.
-You should have your new Microsoft 365 security center and Microsoft 365 compliance center within this timeframe.
+You should have your new Microsoft 365 security center and your new Microsoft 365 compliance center within this timeframe.

 - **Easy access!** With improved navigation, integrated solutions, and a streamlined experience, you can expect to see and access the information you're most interested in, and take advantage of the powerful security and compliance features of Microsoft 365.